-YES, you can get an SBA loan with a past bankruptcy.
+Can you get an SBA loan with a bankruptcy?

 Generally speaking, a previous bankruptcy would need to have been discharged for at least a few years before you could hope to qualify for an SBA loan.